humdrum-tools/humdrum-notation-plugin/index.md

 ## Required source parameter ##

-As input to the `displayHumdrum()` function, the `source` parameter is required, and it must be set to the ID of the Humdrum content script.
+The `source` parameter is required as input to the `displayHumdrum()` function, and it must be set to the ID of a Humdrum content script.
 In this case the value is "example" since the ID of the Humdrum data script is "example".
 Placement of the music notation for the example will be dependent on the location of the source element that contains the Humdrum data (the notation will be placed immediately before the source element).